 Cartagena by Horse & Carriage►

 See the city of Cartagena in the same way wealthy aristocrats would have once done, from the comfort of a horse and carriage.
 You’ll tour the streets of the old walled city, stopping to admire cobbled courtyards, flower-bedecked balconies and baroque churches.
 This place is home to some of the best-preserved colonial Spanish architecture in South America, so have your camera at the ready.
-There’ll be one guide for every five carriages, so when we make a stop they’ll be on hand to give you the history and legend of the highlights like the Heredia Theatre, the Inquisition Palace, and City Hall.
+There’ll be one guide for every seven carriages, so when we make a stop they’ll be on hand to give you the history and legend of the highlights like the Heredia Theatre, the Inquisition Palace, and City Hall.
 After your tour of the city, you’ll head for The Dungeons in the walled city ramparts.
 It’s now home to a colourful handicraft market, where the stalls overflow with wooden ornaments, pretty woven bags and traditional clothes.
 Get ready to haggle and you’ll get yourself some good deals.